Skip to Main Content

 Inter Library Loans

 Have you found a useful resource that we do not have access to?
-Undergraduate students doing their final assessment projects/dissertations, postgraduate students and staff are eligible for inter library loans.
+The Inter Library Loan (ILL) service gives staff and students of Teesside University access to material not currently held by the Library.
 See the Inter Library Loan Guide for more information.

 How to evaluate an article